MikeKall/FindLeader/README.md

 2. Install nmap (sudo apt install nmap).
 3. All the files must be in the same folder.
-4. If you are not running this project on an ad-hoc network then you can change the $myNum variable from the start.sh file and set it as an integer
+4. If you are not running this project on an ad-hoc network then you can change the $myNum variable from the start.sh file and set it as an integer of your choice.

 # Execution